-5. It may be concluded from the foregoing, without there being any need to examine the other pleas relating to the unlawfulness of the investigation process, that the impugned decision was based on a flawed investigation report and must therefore be set aside, except with regard to the award of compensation in the amount of 2,500 Swiss francs, to which further reference is made below.

-6. The JAAB, while considering that it was unable to examine fully the facts of the case or to reach a conclusion on the merits of the allegations of harassment, found that the investigation report had brought to light events which pointed to institutional failings that could be interpreted as constituting harassment in the light of the Tribunal's case law (Judgment 3250), a view with which the complainant concurs.
+- 5. It may be concluded from the foregoing, without there being any need to examine the other pleas relating to the unlawfulness of the investigation process, that the impugned decision was based on a flawed investigation report and must therefore be set aside, except with regard to the award of compensation in the amount of 2,500 Swiss francs, to which further reference is made below. - 6.
+The JAAB, while considering that it was unable to examine fully the facts of the case or to reach a conclusion on the merits of the allegations of harassment, found that the investigation report had brought to light events which pointed to institutional failings that could be interpreted as constituting harassment in the light of the Tribunal's case law (Judgment 3250), a view with which the complainant concurs.

-The events to which the Board refers are, first of all, the Director-General's decision to appoint Ms E. to the post of chief of service when she had been ranked in second place, behind Ms C.H., who had assumed the role ad interim pending the outcome of the competition.
-The fact that the complainant had knowledge of this information, when she had not taken part in the competition, cast serious doubts on the confidentiality of the process.
-This appointment had contributed to the conflict that had arisen within the service.
-Furthermore, the complainant was not satisfied with the tasks allocated to her.
-The volume of work and the time available to perform it, as well as the instructions given by Ms E., caused her difficulties.
-The complainant's dissatisfaction was reflected in her desire to leave the service.
+The events to which the Board refers are, first of all, the Director-General's decision to appoint Ms E. to the post of chief of service when she had been ranked in second place, behind the complainant, who had assumed the role ad interim pending the outcome of the competition.
+Although it was within the discretion of the Director General, this decision had contributed to the conflict that had arisen within the service, as did the decision of the director of the department to maintain the complainant in the same position and at the same grade as the new chief of service, to work with her.
+Furthermore, the confidentiality of the selection procedure was not respected, as the complainant had been informed that she was ranked first.
 While personal relationships in the service deteriorated rapidly, to the point of creating an unhealthy work environment characterized by a lack of any mutual respect, trust, communication and courtesy, the director of the department and HRD showed no initiative, and no informal dispute resolution mechanism was set in motion.